-Whether it was design or fun experiments, I used to be much more creative than I have been the past 18 months.
-As I've gotten caught up in business and entrepreneurship, this has taken a backseat and has caused me to not enjoy life or work as much.
+Whether it was design or fun experiments, I used to be much more creative than I have been in the past 18 months.
+As I’ve gotten caught up in business and entrepreneurship, this has taken a backseat and has caused me to not enjoy life or work as much.
 It only occurred to me when I was in Thailand and was painting and sketching for fun.
-There was no agenda for myself or for anyone else; it was just for me.
+There was no agenda for myself or anyone else; it was just for me.

 2018 = Create more than I consume